opral/monorepo/packages/paraglide/paraglide-js-adapter-astro/example/src/content/blog/de/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: 'Markdown Stil Richtlinie'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Ein Beispiel für die Verwendung von Markdown in Astro'
 pubDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-1.jpg'
 ---

+## Markdown Guide

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.